protonemedia/laravel-form-components/README.md

 }
 ```

 Normally you would use a `wire:model` attribute to bind a component property with a form element.
-By using the `@wire` directive, this package will automatically use the `wire:model` attribute instead of the `name` attribute.
+By using the `@wire` directive, this package will automatically add the `wire:model` attribute.

 ```blade
 <x-form wire:submit.prevent="submit">